acquayefrank/CruxLFQ-publication-experiments/README.md

 ### FDR for Tide:

-As at the time of this publication crux's make-pin did not return retention time, hence download a custom compiled version from [zonodo]() for your experiments.
-Note that this will e added in future versions of crux.

-- Download custom crux build : [crux-percolator]()

-- Place the downloaded file in the `bin` folder

 - Run the script `run_make-pin.sh`

 - Once the previous script is done run `run_percolator.sh`

 # CruxLFQ

-- In order to run `lfq` in crux, download a custom build of crux: [crux-lfq]().
-This is because at the time of writing lfq had not yet been merged into crux main.

-- Once done downloading, place the binary in `bin` folder

 - Run crux-lfq with this shell script: `run_crux-lfq.sh`

+# FlashLFQ

+- Owing to the fact the FlashLFQ and Crux (percolator) are not interoperable, you need to download a CLI tool that converts from percolator to crux from [crux-to-flash]().

+- Once it's downloaded place this file in the `bin` folder and run the command `run_crux_to_flash.sh`

+- In order to perform benchmarking tests as well as use the search results from `Tide` it is easier to use FlashLFQ as a library within [mzlib](https://www.nuget.org/packages/mzLib/).
+You can find the code for our FlashLFQ wrapper in `src/FlashLFQWrapper`, you can either compile the code yourself or download a compiled version from [zenodo](). \
+  If you choose to compile then run `dotnet publish -c Release -r linux-x64 --self-contained true /p:PublishSingleFile=true`

+- Once you have the binary file, place it in `bin` folder